"Dirty Girl" Juno Temple charms Hollywood

 Temple's "Dirty Girl" performance has garnered positive reviews.
 Variety's Peter Debruge praised her ability "to project a real wit burning beneath the layers of makeup and dumb-blonde shtick her character affects around others."

-Temple is also emerging in the mainstream film market and was picked by director Christopher Nolan to play Catwoman's sidekick Holly Robinson in the summer 2012 "Batman" instalment "The Dark Knight Rises."
+Temple is also emerging in the mainstream film market and was picked by director Christopher Nolan to play Catwoman's sidekick Holly Robinson in the summer 2012 "Batman" installment "The Dark Knight Rises."

 "I'm not allowed to talk about it," Temple said about her "Dark Knight" role.
 "I can say that I had an amazing experience making it."